ao5357/library-roi-calc/readme.md

 Please note that this version of the calculator uses HTML5 data attributes to store critical information.
 As such, your site should use the HTML5 doctype if validation is a concern. ```<!DOCTYPE html>```

 ##CSS Customization
-Only some of the CSS styles.css is strictly necessary, and is included in the second half of the file.
+Only some of the CSS in styles.css is strictly necessary, and is included in the second half of the file.

 ##JavaScript Customization
-In order to provide a speedy experience and minimize the download size of the calculator, the HTML file links to the the most recent minimized jQuery 1 branch point release hosted by on Google's CDN.
+In order to provide a speedy experience and minimize the download size of the calculator, the HTML file links to the the most recent minimized jQuery v1 branch point release hosted by on Google's CDN.
 You may wish to self-host your own version of jQuery.
-The calculator now relies on jQuery 1.7 or greater, but only for the ```.on()``` method, so if you use a lower version of jQ you should be able to adapt the event to ```.bind()```.
+The calculator now relies on jQuery 1.7 or greater, but only for the ```.on()``` method, so if you use a lower version of jQ you should be able to adapt the binding to ```.bind()```.

 The JavaScript uses a jQuery method for calculating totals, so any form on a page classed "calculator" with a semantically-correct table of the same basic structure as the provided example will work.
 You can even have multiple calculators per page!
 [Note: if you intend to load forms into the DOM after page load, you will have to augment the event bindings to bubble from a reasonable container selector]